benclark62/Amazon_Vine_Analysis/README.md

 - nonVine_filtered where star_rating = 5 as a % of total nonVine_filtered = 52.05%

-### Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+### Summary

-No, there is no evidence of positivity bias in the Watch review category related to the Vine program.
-Vine reviewers represented 0.55% (43/7763) of the filtered reviews (min.
+There is no evidence of positivity bias related to the Vine program in the Watch review category.
+Vine reviewers represented 0.55% (43/7763) of all filtered reviews (min.
 20 votes, helpfulRate >0.5), but only represented 0.35% (14/4032) of the filtered five-star reviews.
 If a positivity bias existed, you would expect Vine reviewers to represent a larger share of the five-star reviews than the population of all reviews.

-This analysis was conducted on a single category, requiring additional analysis to be conducted across others.
-For example, the impact of reviews surely varies across categories, so less style- or brand-conscious categories than watches would require a comparable analysis.
+This analysis was conducted on a single category, requiring additional analysis to be conducted across others to determine the presence of positivity bias.
+For example, the impact of reviews likely varies across categories, so less style- or brand-conscious categories than watches would require a similar analysis.
 Within this dataset, I would dive deeper into sales or win rates by product and brand to understand the impact of the Vine program's reviews.